christopher5106/christopher5106.github.io/_posts/2017-08-11-bounding-box-object-detectors-understanding-yolo.markdown

 # Anchors or prediction specialization

-Yolo V1 and V2 predicts regression for B bounding boxes.
-The regression is trained at each positive position only for the predicted boxes that is closest to the ground box, so that there is a reinforcement of the predictor.
+Yolo V1 and V2 predict regression for B bounding boxes.
+Only one of the B regressors is trained at each positive position, the one that predicts a box that is closest to the ground truth box, so that there is a reinforcement of this predictor, and a specialization of each regressor.

 In Yolo V2, this specialization is 'assisted' with predefined anchors as in Faster-RCNN.
 The predefined anchors are choosen as representative as possible of the ground truth boxes, with a K-means to compute them.